Neyami/amxports/README.md

 Check the wiki for information about the plugins.

-The following plugins are incomplete, but have basic functions (the most used ones)
+The following plugins are incomplete, but have basic functions (the most used ones).
 * adminchat
 * plugin_teleport
 * dynamic_glows

+The following plugins have been completed, but haven't been tested in a live environment. (but should work properly)
+* adminslots

 ***